inspec/inspec-train/README.md

 # Inspec : Train
-## master : master testing project
+## master to master testing project

 This project is here to help us test inspec and train with master vs master.